tellor-io/dataSpecs/types/MimicryNFTMarketIndex.md

 Note that following this guide does not prevent you from being disputed or guarantee reporters will properly put a value on-chain.
 Tellor is decentralized.
 This repo is a start to the education necessary for a fully decentralized oracle, but please focus on communication and working with reporters to prevent unneccesary disputes and at the same time encourage monitoring and punishment of bad data.

+### Special Note on Currencies
+Reporting in a novel currency is a not as simple as taking the pre-calculated market capitalization metric from NFTGo in ETH and looking up some other currency's current spot price.
+The reason is because the pre-calculated values (from both NFTGo and Banksea Finance) take into account the spot price of ETH and SOL at the time of each NFT's last sale transaction.
+So in order to support a currency such as LINK, one must look at the price of LINK at the time of each sale, convert to that value, and then keep a running total of the sum of NFT sales.

 ## Suggested Data Sources